-- The NEST (Neonatal Essential Survival Technology) model aims at reducing neonatal mortality rates by improving the quality of neonatal care in countries with limited resources, paying specific attention to premature, sick, unwell, and small for their gestational age babies. - Project) focuses on developing specific clinical skills to diagnose and manage chronic respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD) by introducing spirometry capacity and training activities.
+- The NEST (Neonatal Essential Survival Technology) model aims at reducing neonatal mortality rates by improving the quality of neonatal care in countries with limited resources, paying specific attention to premature, sick, unwell, and small for their gestational age babies. - The GASP (Global Access to Spirometry Project) focuses on developing specific clinical skills to diagnose and manage chronic respiratory diseases such as asthma and chronic obstructive pulmonary disease (COPD) by introducing spirometry capacity and training activities.
 In addition to this, the programme delivers patient education through medical training.

+- Introduction

-- Chairman's Statement - Letter from the CEO - 2020 - 2030: The Decade of Action
+- Chairman's Statement

+- Letter from the CEO - 2020 - 2030: